The Elderly Community Care what it delivers and what it don’t

-Moreover, geographically if the children of the elderly person lives hundreds of miles away or in some cases abroad- it just cannot be done.
+Moreover, geographically if the children of the elderly person live hundreds of miles away or in some cases abroad- impossible.

-In future, with the ever-increasing elderly population in the UK and indeed worldwide, we can expect to witness more pressures in this area.
+In the future with the ever-increasing elderly population in the UK, and indeed worldwide, we can expect to witness more pressures in this area.